Zika virus: Micronesia, 2007

 In April 2007, the first outbreak outside of Africa and Asia occurred on the island of Yap in the Federated States of Micronesia, characterized by rash, conjunctivitis, and arthralgia, which was initially thought to be dengue, chikungunya, or Ross River disease.
 Serum samples from patients in the acute phase of illness contained RNA of Zika.
 There were 49 confirmed cases, 59 unconfirmed cases, no hospitalizations, and no deaths.

 2013–2014

 After October 2013 Oceania's first outbreak showed an estimated 11% population infected for French Polynesia that also presented with Guillain–Barre syndrome (GBS).
 The spread of ZIKV continued to New Caledonia, Easter Island, and the Cook Islands and where 1385 cases were confirmed by January 2014.
 During the same year, Easter Island acknowledged 51 cases.
 Australia began seeing cases in 2012.
 Research showed it was brought by travelers returning from Indonesia and other infected countries.
 New Zealand also experienced infections rate increases through returning foreign travelers.
 Oceania countries experiencing Zika today are New Caledonia, Vanuatu, Solomon Islands, Marshall Islands, American Samoa, Samoa, and Tonga.

 Between 2013 and 2014, further epidemics occurred in French Polynesia, Easter Island, the Cook Islands, and New Caledonia.
+The epidemics in six archipelagos in French Polynesia infected approximately 94% (95% CI: 91–97%) of the population, and, if ZIKV infection provides complete protection against future infection, it may take 12–20 years before there are a sufficient number of susceptible individuals for ZIKV to re-emerge.